 3. Some countries have a legal framework, but the laws are antiquated and incomplete.
 In this case, then MAYBE.
 The surrogate can try to claim parental rights, but her chances of success depend on the circumstances.
 The United Kingdom is such a jurisdiction – and there are examples of surrogate mothers changing their minds and being granted some rights (though not necessarily full custody).
 Usually the surrogate would have to show that the baby is better of with her than with you.

-4. If you are pursuing an Independent Surrogacy journey and have crafted your own hand-shake agreement without an experienced lawyer, then MAYBE the surrogate can make a claim.
+4. If you are pursuing an Independent Surrogacy journey and have crafted your own hand-shake agreement without an experienced lawyer, then MAYBE the surrogate can make a claim to keep the baby.
 In such a case you may not have full protections of the law because you haven’t properly legalized your surrogacy arrangement.

 It’s important to know the role that an experienced agency plays in this process.
 An agency puts all surrogates through full mental health evaluation, clinical interviews, and legal review – all of which filters out women who are not capable of carrying out that legal requirement.
 If you’re pursuing an Independent surrogacy journey, you should absolutely consult with a lawyer before anyone gets pregnant.